Located

 Buried at this cemetery are Dr. John L. Dunlap and his wife Rose Lee Staton.

-of James Damon Staton.
+of James Damron Staton.